On Air Now

 It doesn't seem logical that just two notes could cause such a sense of foreboding, but John Williams managed it.
 His soundtrack to Spielberg's Jaws has been keeping people out of the sea since 1975.

-Beginning life as a tone poem called St. John's Night on the bare Mountain, Mussorgsky's most famous work was made more famous by its revision from Rimsky-Korsakov, and then its inclusion in the soundtrack from Disney's Fantasia.
-Whatever incarnation it is, it's a frightening masterpiece.
+Beginning life as a tone poem called St. John's Night on the bare Mountain, Mussorgsky's most famous work was made more famous when it was revised by Rimsky-Korsakov, and then included in the soundtrack from Disney's Fantasia.
+Whatever incarnation it's in, it's a frightening masterpiece.

 This one is perhaps more spooky and supernatural than outright scary, but nevertheless, Maurice Jarre's score for 'Ghost' is still worth a listen.